1.3. Installation of Kwant#

 • MUMPS, a sparse linear algebra library that will in many cases speed up Kwant several times and reduce the memory footprint.
 (Kwant uses only the sequential, single core version of MUMPS.
 The advantages due to MUMPS as used by Kwant are thus independent of the number of CPU cores of the machine on which Kwant runs.)

-Kwant can be built and installed following the usual Python conventions by running the following commands in the root directory of the Kwant distribution.
+Kwant can be built and installed by running the following commands in the root directory of the Kwant distribution.

 python3 setup.py build